eve-network/eve/README.md

 # eve

 Eve is a modern Cosmos-SDK blockchain intended to push forward the state of the art in cosmos.
-You could call her a canary of sorts.
+We feel that it will be of particular interest to contract authors who wish to try things that are dangerous or require an adversarial environment for testing.
+Eve will be live-fire, so if you think your contract is too hot for Juno or Osmosis, or Neutron, or you wish to try out new features/higher speed, eve will do you well.

 ## Relationships to other chains and work

 * Osmosis-style epochs
+* kusuama-style level of risk
 * Tgrade style global fees
 * e-money style variable block timing
 * suport for iqlusion style liquid staking